PoeHaH/jQueryPlugins/README.md

 If you populate the slides with ajax, this plug in will always pick the newest slides (in other words: slides aren't cached and are refreshed each iteration)

-THis is especially handy if you want to make a TV narowcasting slider.
+This is especially handy if you want to use it as a TV narowcasting slider.